Published on: April 15th, 2020

 . . .
 Read More

 The Centrum Creative Writers won First Place for Cooperative Writing in a regional competition sponsored in June by LeadingAge, a nonprofit trade association representing more than 400 long-term care organizations.
 The writers live at the Centrum, Willow Brook Christian Village’s assisted living center.
-They enjoyed collaborating to record the stories of their . . .
+They enjoyed collaborating to record the stories of their lives.
+Here we . . .
 Read More

 by Bill Chaddock, Willow Brook at Delaware Run resident